AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-09-02-September-2025-Goals.md

 1. Phenoplate and RLC analyses for Hawaii 2023
 2. Revisit respiration scripts for Hawaii 2023 and Moorea 2023 analysis using recent updates with oyster scripts
-3. Bioinformatics for RNAseq Hawaii 2023 data when available
+3. Bioinformatics for RNAseq Moorea 2023 data when available
 4. E5 time series machine learning
 5. ~~Taylor shellfish family screening analysis~~